-Adults may also acquire knowledge and skills within special officially recognised adult education programmes, which constitute only a small portion of the range of informal adult education programmes.
+Adults may also acquire knowledge and skills in special officially recognised adult education programmes.
+They constitute only a small portion of the range of non-formal adult education programmes.
 The officially recognised programmes targeted at special groups of adults, particularly those needing to improve their basic competences or literacy skills or requiring assistance integrating in society, have been approved by the Council of Experts for Adult Education and are mostly available free of charge.
-The main officially recognised programmes include programmes for learning foreign languages, digital literacy, Slovenian language for foreigners, development of literacy and basic competences of adults and family literacy Education programme for success in life (UŽU).
-A special officially recognised one-year programme called Project learning for young adults (PUM) is designed for young people who have dropped out of school before attaining their vocational qualification.
-The programme helps them reintegrate into the formal education system, develop their professional identity and enter the labour market.
+The main officially recognised programmes include programmes for learning foreign languages, digital literacy, Slovenian language for foreigners, development of literacy and basic competences of adults and family literacy programme for success, bearing a common name Education programme for success in life (UŽU).